Shadow-Hydra/Cookie_Flag_Checker/README.md

   pip3 install aiohttp
 ```
-Prepare a text file (url_list.txt) containing a list of url, with each domain on a separate line.
+Specify the url list contian the list of domain need to check.(/home/test/url_list.txt)

 Update the session_ids list in the code if needed, to include the session ID names you want to check.
 By default, the script checks the following session IDs: ASP.NET_SessionId PHPSESSID JSESSIONID